 I don’t want to settle for trite, rehashed info, so I reached out to Robyn Jackson, founder of Mindsteps Inc, because I knew she could take this conversation to a deeper level.
 Robyn was a National Board Certified English teacher in Maryland, just outside of Washington DC, and has since been an administrator, adjunct professor, consultant, and speaker.
 She’s been championing equity, access, and rigor for over 15 years.

 Robyn is seriously one of my favorite experts in the education space, because she has a deeper understanding of human behavior and motivation than anyone else I know, and she always keeps it real.
 I’ve had the pleasure of seeing her speak in person a few times and I just hang on her every word–there’s so much good info there.
 She has this lovely way of uncovering the root problem and also calling you out on your own mess instead of allowing blame-shifting.

 I highly recommend using the audio player below to listen to the full interview, but even if you’d rather read, grab a pad of paper because you’re going to want to take notes.

 Want to listen to Robyn instead of read?
-Download the audio above!
+Download the audio below!